einbahnstrasse/Goldford-MTEC1003/labs/08/lab-08-part2-python-for-loops.md

   4. largest.html
   5. fizzbuzz.html

-Using your own knowledge of Python, translate your 3 HTML/JavaScript programs into Python, and save them as: tens.py, party,py, average.py, largest.py, and fizzbuzz.py.
+Using your knowledge of Python, aided in part by this week's [For Loops in Python](https://einbahnstrasse.github.io/MTEC1003-OL04-slides/slides/python.for.loop.tutorial.v01/#/){:target="_blank"} slides, translate your 3 HTML/JavaScript programs into Python and save them as: **tens.py, party,py, average.py, largest.py,** and **fizzbuzz.py.**

 Make sure they're in your **/lab-08-for-loops** repository!